akegaviar/ape-chainstack/README.md

 ```

 ## Quick Usage

+See [Smart contracts framework Ape by ApeWorX—What is it and how to use it](https://chainstack.com/apeworx-ape-framework-what-is-it-and-how-to-use-it/) to learn how to create an Ape project and use the Chainstack plugin to deploy it.

 Follow these steps to sign up on Chainstack, deploy a node, and find your endpoint credentials: